web-platform-tests/interop-2022-viewport/explainers/viewport-units.md

 Some browsers allow the Dynamic Viewport grow larger than the Large Viewport.
 This is the case when users over pinch-zoom out in all browsers on iOS.

+### Effect of Overscrolling / Bouncy Scroll

+These units follow the size of the [Layout Viewport](./layout-viewport.md).
+Since the Layout Viewport’s size is not affected by Overscrolling, these units aren’t either.

 ## Issues

 We are tracking issues using [the label `Viewport Units`](https://github.com/web-platform-tests/interop-2022-viewport/issues?q=is%3Aissue+label%3A%22Viewport+Units%22)